Associate Degrees for Transfer

 - Transferable:CSU

-The course is an introduction to the constructivist approach to teaching math and science concepts in early childhood education.
-The content and teaching techniques support the perspective that children construct knowledge through a dynamic, interactive process that facilitates their development of working theories related to math and science.
-Topics include an overview of the role of the teacher in developing appropriate experiences for children and a review of current standards and guidelines, including California's Early Learning Foundations and Frameworks.
+The course is an introduction to the constructivist approach to teaching math and science in early childhood education.
+The content and teaching strategies support the perspective that children construct knowledge through a dynamic, interactive process that facilitates their development of working theories related to math and science.
+Topics include an overview of the role of the teacher in developing appropriate experiences for children and a review of current standards and guidelines.

 Upon completion of this course, the student will be able to:

-- define and implement effective approaches to teaching and learning science and mathematics in early childhood education.
+- analyze and implement effective approaches to teaching and learning science and mathematics and sharing this knowledge with families.

-- develop and evaluate important elements of a science-rich and math-rich learning environment.
+- develop and evaluate important elements of a science-rich and math-rich learning environment using culturally responsive, inclusive and anti-racist teaching strategies.

 ECE 343 Language and Literacy Development in Early Childhood